 An ultrasound may be also helpful.
-Fluid therapy can help improve blood flow to organs that have suffered as a result of low blood pressure, explains Resident Vet, a board-certified veterinarian.
-If your dog has been vomiting repeatedly or for more than 24 hours, consult with your vet.
+Fluid therapy can help improve blood flow to organs that have suffered as a result of low blood pressure.
+If your dog has been vomiting repeatedly for more than 24 hours, please consult with your vet.

 Vomiting from Complications

-For instance, if a dog has undergone an enteretomy, which involves cutting open the intestine, and a section of the intestine is removed, the chances for complications such as peritonitis (inflammation of the peritoneum from leakage in the abdomen) are high.
+For instance, if a dog has undergone an enterotomy, which involves cutting open the intestine to remove a section of the intestine, the chances for complications such as peritonitis (inflammation of the peritoneum from leakage in the abdomen) are high.

 Symptoms suggestive of peritonitis include lethargy, loss of appetite, vomiting and fever.